Make your Realtor Brand an Irresistible One

-Branding isn’t about slick graphics, fancy business cards, logo design, or bloated claims and sales awards.
-Instead, it’s about building a reputation that matches the client’s ideals.
-Of course, what clients want isn’t written in stone.
-Your digital marketing can persuade them to adjust their views, values and goals.
-But only if they find you and take you seriously.
+Of course, what clients want or value isn’t exactly written in stone.
+Your digital marketing content can persuade them to adjust their views, values and goals.
+But they’ll only do that if they find you to be compelling, someone they’d enjoy working with — not a stranger.

 A weak image or lack of it can definitely cause prospects to ignore you.
-Your first thought as an experienced Realtor is to say there is no differentiation.
+Inexperienced, uninformed Realtors say there is no differentiation possible in real estate.
 “My services are no better than other Realtors.”
-The truth is, your services and results can be unique in prospects eyes.
-Your marketing can help them see your talents, sincerity, priorities, and character are important.
+The truth is, your services and results can be as unique in prospect’s eyes as you want to make them.
+When I create your content, the subtle underlying message makes them see your talents, personality, character, effort, priorities, and judgment are in tune with any real estate activity.

 Branding is very complex.
 It’s tough to describe or understand.
 It isn’t what’s taught in old marketing text books.

-Some branding amateurs talk about Realtor mission statements, logos, photos, elevator speeches, long term goals, taglines and your purpose and so on.
+Some branding amateurs talk about Realtor mission statements, logos, photos, elevator speeches, long-term goals, taglines and your purpose and so on.
 It’s all to sell an end product of design services or consulting.
 Your brand image however is simply what homeowners and home buyers think you will achieve for them.
-It’s your digital content that gets that message across.

 Branding is built on what prospects want, and your image is simply re-interpreted to them to make you look relevant and preferred.
 If you’re only trusted by a small group of people, are you really a trusted professional?
 Branding must achieve bigger aims to be sincere and trusted.

-Branding comes down to knowing your prospect market really well.
-Why do they want to buy or sell?
+Questions to ask: Why do they want to buy or sell?
 What values and decision points make them feel buying or selling is critically important and doing it well is right?
 If you can wrap your brand image around that, and you amplify your brand to the market, it will be almost impossible for other agents to beat you.

 How To Dominate Client’s Awareness so They Can’t See Anyone Else